livey/machine-learning-checklist/deep-learning-QA.md

    - [ ] x->(relu)->(relu) + x
    - [ ] why at least two layers
    - [ ] how it facilitate deeper networks
+ * choose a good initialization
+   * too small ones lead to vanishing gradient
+   * large ones lead to exploding
+   * mean of activation should be zero
+   * variance of activations should stay the same
+   * types of initialization
+     * Xavier ( W ~ N(0, 1/dimension of input), b=0)
+     * Uniform
  * Optimizer
    - [ ] SGD
    - [ ] AdaGrad